carpentries-incubator/high-dimensional-stats-r/episodes/08-mixture-models.md

 We then assign each data point to the component that fits them better (this is the "expectation" step).
 Then, we maximise the likelihood of the data under each distribution.
-That is, we optimise the parameters of the distributions for each of the $k$ components.
-We continue this two-step process until the algorithm converges - that is, the components don't change from iteration to iteration.
+That is, we find the best-fitting parameters of the distributions for each of the $k$ components.
+We continue this two-step process until the algorithm converges -- meaning that the components don't change from iteration to iteration.
 In this simple example, the algorithm converges after one iteration, but this won't usually be the case!

 ~~~
-Warning: Removed 2 rows containing missing values (geom_bar).
+Warning: Removed 4 rows containing missing values (geom_bar).
 ~~~
 {: .warning}